Canonical Hilbert-Burch matrices for power series: From polynomials to power series

-\begin{remark} The term standard basis was first used by Hironaka in \cite[Definition 3]{Hir64} to refer to systems of generators of an ideal $J$ in $R$ whose initial forms generate the homogeneous ideal $J^\ast$.
+\begin{remark} The term standard basis was first used by Hironaka in \cite[Definition 3]{Hir64} to refer to systems of generators of the initial ideal $J^\ast$.
 However, this terminology is not consistent in literature and in other sources standard basis refer to what we here define as $\otau$-enhanced standard basis, e.g. \cite{GP08}.
 The notation used in this paper is the same as in \cite{Ber09}. \end{remark}

-\begin{example} \emph{Comparison between leading terms w.r.t. global and local orders.} Consider the lex-segment ideal $L=(x^3,x^2y,xy^3,y^5)$ and set $\tau=\lex$.
-Let $H$ be its canonical Hilbert-Burch matrix and $U$ its degree matrix:
+\begin{example} \emph{Comparison between leading terms w.r.t. global and local term orderings.} Consider the lex-segment ideal $L=(x^3,x^2y,xy^3,y^5)$ and set $\tau=\lex$.
+Let $H$ be its canonical Hilbert-Burch matrix and $U$ its degree matrix from \Cref{canonical}:

 Consider the matrix $M=H+N$, where $N$ is a $4\times 3$ matrix with all zero entries except for $1$ in the $(4,3)$-entry.
 From Conca-Valla parametrization in \Cref{ThCV08}, we know that $I=I_3(M)\subset P$ is an ideal in $V_0(L)$.
 Indeed, the maximal minors of $M$ give a $\tau$-Gr\"obner basis $\lbrace x^3-x^2,x^2y-xy,xy^3-y^3,y^5\rbrace$ of $I$ and $\Ltlex(I)=L$.